accelforge.frontend.mapper package#

 EvalableModelConfiguration for the Fast and Fusiest Mapper.

-- force_memory_hierarchy_order: bool#
+- force_memory_hierarchy_order: bool = True#

 If set to true, storage nodes for lower-level memories must be placed below storage nodes for higher-level memories.
 For example, all MainMemory storage nodes must go above all LocalBuffer storage nodes.